HOME

 POLITICS

-Andrew Treacy, candidate for Roscommon 1954
+Andrew Treacy, Labour Party, Roscommon, candidate in 1954 general election

 General Benjamin Franklin Tracy (April 26, 1830 – August 6, 1915) was a United States political figure who served as Secretary of the Navy from 1889 through 1893, during the administration of U.S. President Benjamin Harrison.